The Adventures and Dreams of Older Americans

 by Brendan Hare (2015 -Joppa Flats Publishing )

 You will find this retirement book is less about retirement than it is about the experiences of growing older.
-The author, Brendan Hare, like many of us was anxious about his own retirement and was unable to picture what his retirement life would be like.
+The author, Brendan Hare, like many of us was anxious about his own retirement and was unable to picture what his life after would be retirement would be like.
 Brendan’s journey of discovery took him to interview over 40 people from all walks of life as he listened to and learned from their experiences of growing older and it helped him answer many questions for himself as it will for you.
 It is in these interviews (many of whom you know and all of whom you wish you did) that one is able to walk in the shoes of what is perhaps, yet to come, for many of us.

 The short stories are categorized in themes which help show the diversity of aging experiences in an easy to read format.
 Through these stories you will also see how the themes helped shape each person become who they are.
 Some themes have remained consistent or shifted based on life experiences and paths chosen.
 They are: